 As interest in CBD increases, so does interest in CBD infused foods and drinks.
 This demand has led to a rise in restaurants adding CBD to their menus in delicious and exciting ways.
-These new CBD dining experiences encapsulate everything from souped-up salads to decadent desserts; there are a variety of offerings for the culinary adventure seeker.
+These new CBD dining experiences encapsulate everything from souped-up salads to decadent desserts; there are various offerings for the culinary adventure seeker.
 Here are some of the coolest ways that CBD restaurants are cooking with hemp and incorporating CBD into the food their guests love.

 CBD Infused Foods: Why CBD Works So Well In Foods

 CBD oil is extracted from industrial hemp plants.
-The leaves, stalks, and flowers of industrial hemp — cannabis plants with a concentration of 0.3% THC or less by dry weight — are harvested and processed to express the oil through pressing or the use of solvents like high-pressure carbon dioxide.
+The leaves, stalks, and flowers of industrial hemp — cannabis plants with a concentration of 0.3% THC or less by dry weight — are harvested and processed to express the oil through pressing or using solvents like high-pressure carbon dioxide.
 Once the oil is forced from the plant material, it is further processed before being tested to verify its purity and potency so that unwanted chemicals or toxins don’t accidentally contaminate your CBD infused foods.

 If that sounds vaguely familiar, it’s because of its similar process to the extraction of hemp oil.
 Already common among foodies, hemp oil comes from the same plants, though it is not processed and purified with the intent of creating a high CBD concentrated oil.
 It’s become a popular oil choice for those looking for a healthier fat for foods.

 Pure CBD oil shares this same hemp oil base meaning any foods that can be made with hemp oil can easily become a CBD dining experience.
 Hemp oils are naturally rich in heart-healthy omega fatty acids.
 However, they have a low smoke point and heat threshold, so they’re best for low-temperature food preparations.
 High heats can dramatically change the flavor and break down some of the active compounds present in CBD oils.

 The Legality Of CBD Restaurants & CBD Infused Foods